If you’ve been meaning to straighten your teeth, going with invisible braces can seem like a no-brainer decision.

 - Having been born without a tooth

 While clear aligners are perfect for closing small gaps in the teeth, the same can’t be said for large tooth spacings.
-Cases where all tooth gaps, combined, total more than 6 mm per dental arch cannot be closed with invisible braces.

-That’s because these large gaps are typically the result of losing a back tooth, missing multiple teeth, or a congenitally missing tooth.
+These large gaps are typically the result of losing a back tooth, missing multiple teeth, or a congenitally missing tooth.

 Closing large tooth gaps with clear aligners, without additional orthodontic attention and treatment, can worsen your bite (the way your upper and lower teeth come together) and lead to other severe dental problems!